qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![latex_imp](/assets/images//latex_information.JPG)

 Obviously this is unachievable on current quantum computer architecture.
 We only have a qubit, the above example implies we have harnessed the tritbit and so on till n bit.
-In reality we will register all qubits as unique binary strings which will equate to their qubits.
+In reality we will register all integers as unique binary strings which will equate to their qubits.

 Luckily PrepareUniformSuperposition() in Q# does this for us easily.
 I have implemented it as follows: